eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-2.md

 ## Best Practices

-a well structured installation guide includes
+a well-structured installation guide includes:

 - the prerequisites
 - a step-by-step installation instruction which can be copy+pasted directly
   - using only the charts of our official [helm chart repository](https://github.com/eclipse-tractusx/charts)